LOADING

 Setting clear career goals and committing

-Once nurses complete their self-assessment, they can begin establishing their career goals.
+Once nurses complete their assessment, they can begin establishing their career goals.
 These goals should follow the SMART framework: Specific, Measurable, Achievable, Relevant, and Time-bound.
 SMART goals provide a clear vision of the desired outcome and establish a timeline for achievement.

 Goal setting requires effective follow-through.
 This involves creating a detailed plan, taking consistent action, and monitoring progress.
 Along the journey, nurses may encounter obstacles that demand resilience and adaptability.
-They must adjust their strategies as necessary while never losing sight of their ultimate objectives.
+They must adjust their strategies while never losing sight of their ultimate objectives.

 Career goals, in essence, possess flexibility.
 As nurses progress in their professions, their intentions might change.
 Engaging in regular assessments and updating career goals is vital to ensure alignment with the nurses’ evolving aspirations and the ever-changing healthcare landscape.